Lemoncode/webpack-1.x-by-sample/04 Misc/01 Linting/README.md

 ## Prerequisites

-Prerequisites, you will need to have nodejs installed in your computer.
-If you want to follow this step guides you will need to take as starting point sample "03 Output"
+Prerequisites, you will need to have [nodejs](https://nodejs.org/en/) (v.
+6.3.1) installed on your computer.
+If you want to follow this step guides you will need to take as starting point sample _"00 Intro/03 output"_.

-# Installing and Configuring
+## Installing and Configuring

-- ESLint is the newest tool for linting that goes to the next level and it allows us to using custom rules, parsers, plugings, etc.
+- [ESLint](http://eslint.org/) is the newest tool for _linting_ that goes to the next level and it allows us to use custom rules, parsers, plugins, etc.
-Let's start by downloading the eslint library via npm, in this case we will execute the following command from the command prompt "npm install eslint --save-dev"
+Let's start by downloading the `eslint` library via `npm`, in this case we will execute the following command from the command prompt `npm install eslint --save-dev`:

 ```
 npm install eslint --save-dev